OlympusDAO-Education/Documentation/equations.md

 rebase = 1 - ( ohmDeposits / sOHMOutstanding )
 $$

-The treasury deposits $OHM into the distributor.
-The distributor deposits $OHM into the staking contract, creating an imbalance between $OHM and $sOHM. $sOHM is rebased to correct this imbalance between $OHM deposited and $sOHM outstanding.
-The rebase brings $sOHM outstanding back up to parity so that 1
-$sOHM equals 1 staked $OHM.
+The treasury deposits OHM into the distributor.
+The distributor then deposits OHM into the staking contract, creating an imbalance between OHM and sOHM. sOHM is rebased to correct this imbalance between OHM deposited and sOHM outstanding.
+The rebase brings sOHM outstanding back up to parity so that 1 sOHM equals 1 staked OHM.

 ## Bonding